 Group 1 did not compete much, but they did enjoy the fact that they could see each other's activity when they were apart.
-The oldest of the study participants and also a married couple, they mostly used the system to keep an eye on their own activity levels.
+They mostly used the system to keep an eye on their own activity levels.
+Their lack of use of the application was probably due to initial hesitation about the system and that they were only two people sharing information rather than a larger group.